wbvguo/UnblockFilePreview/README.md

 ## Installation

-### Option 1: Download Release Executable

 **Requirements:**
 - Windows OS
-- .NET 8.0 Runtime (download from [Microsoft](https://dotnet.microsoft.com/download/dotnet/8.0) if not already installed)
+- .NET 8.0 SDK (download from [Microsoft](https://dotnet.microsoft.com/download/dotnet/8.0) if not already installed)

+### Option 1: Download Release Executable
 **Download and Run:**
-1. Download the latest release executable from the [Releases](https://github.com/yourusername/UnblockFilePreview/releases) page
+1. Download the latest release executable from the [Releases](https://github.com/wbvguo/UnblockFilePreview/releases) page
 2. Extract the files to a folder of your choice
 3. Run `UnblockFilePreview.exe` (no installation required)

 ### Option 2: Build from Source

-**Requirements:**
-- Windows OS
-- .NET 8.0 SDK (download from [Microsoft](https://dotnet.microsoft.com/download/dotnet/8.0))

 **Building:**